SERVICE NO: 7340

 Clifford Williams was born at Tarnagulla in 1892 to William Williams and Laura Heyward.
 William Williams was a teacher at Simpsons Creek.
 Clifford attended Wesley College in Melbourne from 1906 where he a member of the college senior cadets.
 While Clifford was at Wesley College, his parents moved to Bacchus Marsh where William Williams was head teacher at the Bacchus Marsh State School.
 On completion of his studies at Wesley College, Clifford won a scholarship to Zercho’s Business College.
 He then started work for New Zealand Loans Mercantile Agency Co.
 Ltd.

 Displaying officer potential, on enlistment on 4 February 1916, Clifford was sent to non-commissioned officer school first at Geelong, then Duntroon.
-By then, he was one of four nephews of Robert Ernest Williams, commandment of the military forces in Victoria during WW1, to enlist.
+By then, he was one of four nephews of Robert Ernest Williams, the commandment of the military forces in Victoria during WW1, to enlist.
 In April 1916, Clifford’s parents moved to Hamilton with William Williams taking up the role of headmaster of the Hamilton State School.
 Their home was in French Street.
 Although qualifying for a commission while at Duntroon, to go overseas, Clifford had to relinquish his stripes and go as a Private.
-By that time it was 1 October 1917 and Clifford sailed with the 7th Battalion aboard the HMAT A70 Ballarat.
+By that time it was 19 February 1917 and Clifford sailed with the 7th Battalion aboard the HMAT A70 Ballarat.

 Clifford was promoted to Sergeant for the voyage only.
 The photo above was taken at Port Melbourne prior to the Ballarat’s departure.
 Six sergeants are in the photo and six sergeants were on board the Ballarat, so it is likely Clifford was among the group.
 Once aboard the Ballarat, he and others who had followed the same path from enlistment were tagged the “Duntroon Sergeants”.
 They were the brunt of much mirth during the voyage and a satirical magazine, the Ballarat Beacon, was published during the voyage with many “shots” fired at the “Duntroon Sergeants”.